 The Zeiss LSM 780 is a broadly equipped inverse confocal microscope system, which carries a PicoQuant 4-channel FLIM-extension.

-The PicoQuant FLIM-extension unlocks advanced measuring modes for eg. FLIM-FRET and anisotropy-imaging.
-For FLIM measurements, the microscope can employ 3 variable-rate pulsed laser diodes (440, 485, 640 nm), 4 single-photon-sensitive τ-SPAD detectors, and a 4-channel unit for time-correlated single-photon counting with a resolution of 1 ps.
+The PicoQuant FLIM-extension unlocks advanced measuring modes for e.g., FLIM-FRET and anisotropy-imaging.
+For FLIM measurements, the microscope can employ 3 pulsed laser with diodes variable repetition rate (440, 485, 640 nm), 4 single-photon-sensitive τ-SPAD detectors, and a 4-channel unit for time-correlated single-photon counting with a resolution of 1 ps (PicoQuantHydra Harp 400).

 The microscope system is equipped with the following objective lenses:

 - Objective Plan-Apochromat 10x/0,45 M27

 - Objective Plan-Apochromat 20x/0,8

 - Objective C Plan-Apochromat 40x/1,2 Water DIC M27